-Prerequisite: CCW 101 3 lecture hours per week Fulfills core elements: 7
+Prerequisite: CCW 101 45 lecture hours

 Designed for child care professionals, this course examines the development of language in children.
 Consideration is given to non-verbal communication and cultural differences.
 Basic methods, activities and materials for language arts and language development are introduced and their application in the child care setting is addressed.